project-march/ProjectMarch/ros1/src/data/march_realsense_reader/doc/README.md

   1. Create points in front of the foot to move.

-  2. Project these points to plane, and check wether they are inside the hull.
+  2. Elevate these points to plane, and check wether they are inside the hull.

-  3. Compute the average slope.
+  3. Compute the average slope:

+  		1. Find the average normal of the points on the ramp

+  		2. Calculate the ramp from this (assume the x direction is to the front of the robot)

   4. Transform this into a parameter.

+For the bench and curb this is done as follows:

+  1. Create points in a grid behind the exoskeleton / in front of the foot to move

+  2. Elevate the points to the hulls

+  3. Sort the points on height

+  4. Get the medain height

+  5. Transform this heightinto a parameter

 ![Markers indicating locations](images/params.png "Markers indicating the potential foot locations on the stairs")